mallika2296/CVWorkshopTemplate/index.md

 ## About Me

-Mallika is a PhD candidate at the Media School at Indiana University Bloomington
+Mallika is a PhD candidate at the Media School at Indiana University Bloomington.

 ## Research Interests